Examples of Pivot Table in Excel

-Earlier in the example of the pivot table, we had seen grouping the name of the blocks and now let us group the value in order to create a frequency that shows us the number of units that fall under certain area category.
+Earlier in the example of the pivot table, we had seen grouping the name of the blocks and now let us group the value in order to create a frequency that shows us the number of units that fall under a certain area category.

 First, drag the area field into ROW and again drag the same area field into the VALUE area.
 By default, the VALUE area gives the sum of the area, so we should change it to count because here, our goal is to find a number of units in a particular area category.

 Now right-click on any cell of the row labels and the select group.

-Then the grouping window will pop out where we have to give the starting number for the frequency to get started and ending number to end it.
+Then the grouping window will pop out where we have to give the starting number for the frequency to get started and the ending number to end it.
 In addition to this, we have to give a number which will create a frequency.